Xilmi/Rotp-Fusion/README.md

 ## What's New

+2023.11.29 (BR)
+- "Reset options to default" calls are now explicit:
+  - Should Remnant.cfg options be excluded?
+  - Should dependent sub menu be excluded?
+- Fixed Buttons moving up!
+- Enabled alternate color set for settings panels.

 2023.11.28 (BR)
 - Classic Menus: bigger and better centered selection box
 - Fixed some CFG settings being reset to default.
 (Due to adding them to sub menus)